 Popular walks include following Red Bank Road and then the footpath along the west shore of the lake towards Rydal Water.

-With no motor boats, this quieter lake is great for swimming, kayaking and rowing.
+With no motor boats, this quieter lake is great for swimming and rowing.
 In the summer you can hire rowing boats on the lake.

 This small lake often has beautiful reflections to the west of Loughrigg fell.
 Wordsworth lived in Rydal Mount, open to the public.
 Dora’s Field, named after Wordsworth's daughter, is next to the church and is covered in daffodils in springtime.